torvalds/linux/Documentation/teaching/labs/device_model.rst

 The kernel contains a bus, called ``pnp_bus``, that is used for connecting by many drivers.
-The implementation and working with the bus follow the model Linux Device Model and is very similar to what we discussed above.
+The implementation and working with the bus follow the Linux Device Model and is very similar to what we discussed above.

 The main functions and structures exported by the bus, which can be used by drivers, are:

     * :c:type:`struct pnp_driver` - driver type associated to the bus
-    * :c:func:`pnp_register_driver` - function used to record a PNP driver in the system
+    * :c:func:`pnp_register_driver` - function used to register a PNP driver in the system
     * :c:func:`pnp_unregister_driver` - function used to unregister a PNP driver from the system

 As noted in previous sections, the bus has a function called ``match`` used to